Rice

 Safety Notes

-• May feel drying if used alone on very dry skin
+• May feel slightly drying if used alone on very dry skin

 Rice (Oryza Sativa)